Mardaani 2 Inspired By Tamil Film Ratsasan? Rani Mukerji Reacts!

 The entertainment portal quoted the actress as saying, "I would like to say it (the similarity) is a coincidence.
 I've not seen the film that you are talking about.
 Mardaani 2 is a fictional story.
 It is inspired by true events.
 So you'll have to see the movie before judging it to say."

-On the other hand, 'Mardaani 2' recently stirred a controversy when residents of Kota alleged that the film showed the city in bad light.
-Finally, director Gopi Puthran issued an official statement where he apologized to the Kota residents and said that the makers would be removing the city's reference from the film.
+On the other hand, 'Mardaani 2' recently stirred controversy when residents of Kota alleged that the film showed the city in a bad light.
+Finally, director Gopi Puthran issued an official statement where he apologised to the Kota residents and said that the makers would be removing the city's reference from the film.

 Produced by Yash Raj Films, 'Mardaani 2' also stars Sudhanshu Pandey, Vikram Singh Chauhan, Shruti Bapna and others.
 The cop-thriller will lock horns with Emraan Hashmi-Rishi Kapoor's 'The Body' on December 13.